Christian Brothers Academy (New Jersey): Winter sports

-In 2005–06, the team went 17−4 and made it to the division finals; the Colts finished ranked 15th in New Jersey and had one state placewinner.
+In 2005–06, the team went 17−4 and made it to the division finals; the Colts finished ranked 15th in New Jersey and had one athlete place at the state level.
 The Colts had four district champions and advanced eight to the region 6 tournament.
 David Santamaria (class of 1998) placed 2nd in the New Jersey high school state wrestling tournament three years in a row; Kevin Mount (class of 1999) placed 4th in the New Jersey high school state wrestling tournament his senior year.
 Coach Michael Baldi recently retired after years of service.
 Head coach is Michael Tomaino who received his first career victory as the head coach in the opening match of the 2006–07 season.
 The team ended with a 14–10 record with three 20-match winners and James Beshada set a school record of 41 single season victories.

 In the 2007−08 season, the Colt wrestlers finished second in District 22, beating state-ranked Raritan High School, and coming within one place of beating Ocean Township High School for the championship.
 CBA sent nine wrestlers to the Region tournament, and had 12 of 14 notch wins in districts.
 They finished their dual meet season with a record of 14−12, and beat traditional rival St. John Vianney High School 35−22 to send them to the Sectional Semi-finals of the Non-Public A South NJSIAA Tournament where they lost to Camden Catholic High School, 35−19.
 Their season was capped by a 5th in the State finish by Senior Captain Joe Favia.
 This is the third consecutive season the Colts placed a wrestler in the state tournament.